investengine/playwright-teamcity-reporter/README.md

 ## List of options

 - `artifactsFolder` [optional] - path to the artifacts folder.
 Should duplicate `outputDir` parameter in your `playwright.config.js`.
-Used to provide videofile metadata of failed tests to TeamCity.
+Used to provide image/video metadata of failed tests to TeamCity.

 ## Feature requests